thunlp/OpenKE/README.md

 # OpenKE, THU-OpenSKL

-This repository is a project of THU-OpenSKL that aims to harness the power of both structured knowledge and unstructured language via representation learning.
+This repository is a project of THU-OpenSKL which aims to harness the power of both structured knowledge and unstructured language via representation learning.
 All projects of THU-OpenSKL are as follows.

 - [OpenNE](https://www.github.com/thunlp/OpenNE)
   - An effective and efficient toolkit for representing nodes and edges in large-scale graphs as embeddings.